Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

     question: Q1.
 What is Going Green in Jakarta?
   - answer: >
       Creating a longer term strategy and structure takes time.
-Since we’re so new, we’ll be starting by focusing on the 3 goals that came top in our FB poll that was run in January 2018.
+Since we’re so new, we have started by focusing on the 3 goals that came top in our FB poll that was run in January 2018.

            1. Helping more households dispose of waste responsibly by linking them to trash collectors